Site Overlay

 Instrument and Supply Management: They hand surgical instruments and other sterile supplies to the surgeon as needed.

-Maintain Patient Safety: Surgical technologists help protect the patient by counting all instruments, sponges, and other materials before and after surgery.
+Maintain Patient Safety: Surgical technologists help protect patients by counting all instruments, sponges, and other supplies before and after surgery.

 Assist the Surgeon: They may hold retractors or internal organs in place to help the surgeon during the procedure.